avrae/avrae/docs/aliasing/api.rst

         Creates a custom counter.
 If a counter with the same name already exists, it will replace it.

         :param str name: The name of the counter to create.
         :param str minVal: The minimum value of the counter.
-Supports :ref:`cvar-table` parsing.
+Supports :ref:`attribute-cvar-table` parsing.
         :param str maxVal: The maximum value of the counter.
-Supports :ref:`cvar-table` parsing.
+Supports :ref:`attribute-cvar-table` parsing.
         :param str reset: One of ``'short'``, ``'long'``, ``'hp'``, ``'none'``, or ``None``.
         :param str dispType: Either ``None`` or ``'bubble'``.